joseph-montanez/zig-php-ext/README.md

     ./build.sh --zig /path/to/zig --action clean --action configure --action build --action run ./build.sh --zig /path/to/zig --action build --action run

+## PHP Extension Files For Development

+The following are a list of files you will want to start with.
+This will help you get starts with writing your own extension in Zig.

+`ext.zig` - The root Zig code to register your PHP functions and class written in Zig.

+`vector3.zig` - Example of how to write a PHP class in Zig.

+`php-zig.patch` - Custom C patches to `php-src` to help Zig's C-Translate system.

+`wrapper.c/h` - Work arounds for C-Translate issues that cannot be patched out.

+`zend.zig` - C Macro's Translation, warning its a work in progress.

 ## Performance